hmlewis-astro/street_network_deep_learning/proposal.md

 ### Tools:
 The neural network will be built, tested, and evaluated using the `tensorflow.keras` library in Python.
-Because the training data (i.e., satellite images _with_ available road masks) are composed of ~6,200 satellite images (each with size 1024x1024 pixels, 3 RGB color channels) training with a GPU will likely be necessary; Google Colab will be used fo rhtis purpose.
+Because the training data (i.e., satellite images _with_ available road masks) are composed of ~6,200 satellite images (each with size 1024 pixels &times; 1024 pixels &times; 3 color channels) training with a GPU will likely be necessary; Google Colab will be used for this purpose.

 Visualizations of the original satellite images and the resulting, extracted road masks will be created with the `matplotlib` package in Python.